Dawwa1/kaid-bot/README.md

 -slut : Solicit people on the streets.
 High risk, high reward!

--guess {choice} {amt} - If you choose the same number as the bot, you win money!
+-guess {choice} {amt} : If you choose the same number as the bot, you win money!

+-cat : Gives you a random picture of a cat!

 ###### Admin Economy Commands
 -eco {action} {account id} {amt} : Remove or add money and remove or add xp